 Love tofu?
 Me too!

 Tofu is not just for vegetarians anymore.
 Made from the curd of soybean milk, this popular non-meat protein is widely used in Asian cultures as their diets commonly consist of less meat than the average American’s diet.
-These days you it is common to find a little tofu on almost any restaurant menu.
+These days it is common to find a little tofu on almost every restaurant menu.
 It’s time for you to jump on the bandwagon and grab a carton!

 Crispy outside and delicately creamy inside this fried tofu with sweet and sour chili sauce is absolutely one of my favorite things to eat.
 Make it as a fancy appetizer or cook up some rice and make it a simple meal.
 Either way you are going to wonder why you have been avoiding tofu for so long.
 Seriously, you will!

 This is the perfect recipe to make your first foray into the world of the bean curd.
 Look for tofu in the produce section of just about any grocery store and you will typically find 3 or even 4 different consistencies.

 Use soft silken tofu if you plan to serve it as a stand alone dish with a light sauce or simple garnish.
 Silken tofu is the most commonly used in Japanese style miso soup.
 Soft, or silken tofu has the most delicate taste and a custard-like texture and needs to be handled with care as it breaks very easily.
 No need to take care; however, if you plan to use it in a smoothie and this is the type you want to use to get the smoothest creamiest texture.
 Soft or silken tofu is also drained and crumbled in place of mayo or other creamy condiments to make dips and sauces.